Karandra/PrivateProfileRedirector/README.md

 **Q:** Will this work with MO/NMM/Vortex/Kortex (yeah, I had to mention it) or any other mod manager?

 **A:** It was tested with MO2 and Kortex and no problems was found.
 Vortex and NMM have not been tested yet but are expected to work just fine.
 I can't say anything about compatibility with other mod managers.
+MO1 is Not compatible, Mo1 uses those same functions this plugin hooks to inject the BSA list into the INI settings and a bunch of other stuff.
+This plugin interferes with that making Mo1 not work correctly.
+MO1 already has some optimizations in place for this problem so this mod is not really needed that much for MO1 users.

 **Q:** I installed it and game crashes at startup.